dotnet-presentations/build-2025-lab305/2-Data/README.md

 2. [] **Create the MonkeyService Interface**

 In this step, you will create a new interface called `IMonkeyService` in the **MyHybridApp.Shared** project.
 The interface will include methods for retrieving all monkeys and fetching a specific monkey by its name.
-In the **Services** folder, add a new `IMonkeyService.cs` with the following code:
+In the **Services** folder, add a new class **IMonkeyService.cs** with the following code:
 ```csharp
 using MyHybridApp.Shared.Models;